 Members have access to an extensive range of continued professional development opportunities through AIG organised technical talks, seminars and conferences, and structured, self-paced on-line training through a dedicated EduMine campus.
 AIG talks, seminars and conferences double as excellent networking opportunities where members can interact and share experiences and ideas with their peers.

 Members receive a quarterly member magazine, AIG News, and may elect to receive both national and state-based email newsletters with information about upcoming events and topical issues affecting their profession.
 AIG also maintains a members-only group on LinkedIn as a venue for lively discussion of professional issues.

 AIG maintains an extensive network of contacts with overseas geoscience organisations to help keep members abreast of issues affecting professional geoscientists globally.

-Additional benefits of membership include access to specialist professional insurance services which are of particular benefit to self-employed members, and a member benefits package which provides discounts for a range of professional and lifestyle products and services.
+Additional benefits of membership include access to specialist professional insurance services which are of particular benefit to self-employed members.

 More information about AIG is provided in the pages of this website.